AMD Sales Rise 54% on Strong Demand for Chips for Servers and Game Consoles

 AMD is a fabless chip company.
 It designs the technology inside its semiconductors and outsources manufacturing to foundry partners like TSMC and GlobalFoundries.
 In September, AMD CEO Su said she expects the chip shortage to become less severe in 2022.

 AMD continues to keep its costs under control and increase its profitability.
-It said its gross margin was 48%, up from 44% in the same period last year.
+It said its gross margin was 48%, up from 44% in the same period last year because customers are buying more expensive processors.
 It forecast gross margins at 49.5% in the fourth quarter.
 AMD's net income for the quarter was $893 million.

 Last October, AMD announced its plans to buy Xilinix in a deal worth $35 billion that would give the company more firepower to compete with Intel in the data center chip market.
-AMD said the deal was still on track to close by the end of 2022.
+AMD said the deal was still on track to close by the end of 2022 and the company is making "good progress" to securing regulatory approvals.

 AMD said it repurchased $750 million in shares during the quarter.
 AMD stock is up over 30% year to date.